learn-co-students/ios-0616-team-panda/README.md

 #Features

- Markup : * Bullet list
-           * Nested bullet
-            * Sub-nested bullet etc
-          * Bullet list item 2

--Based on a set of easy to answer questions, CareerSpark will suggest occupations that may be of interest of you.
+*Based on a set of easy to answer questions, CareerSpark will suggest occupations that may be of interest of you.
--You can learn more about minimum education requirements & how to become one for your occupation of interest.
+*You can learn more about minimum education requirements & how to become one for your occupation of interest.
--See location quotient data across USA to get an idea of the job growth projections for that particular occupation.
+*See location quotient data across USA to get an idea of the job growth projections for that particular occupation.
--Save careers to a personal favorites list so you can compare.
+*Save careers to a personal favorites list so you can compare.
--Discover all of the occupations in our database if you would like to explore outside of your personal recommendations.
+*Discover all of the occupations in our database if you would like to explore outside of your personal recommendations.
--CareerSpark was developed in partnership with the White House's Opportunity Project & Beareau of Labor Statistics (BLS).
+*CareerSpark was developed in partnership with the White House's Opportunity Project & Beareau of Labor Statistics (BLS).

 <p align="center"> 🐼 Team Panda 🐼</p>